-- Learning Support programs shall coordinate academic advisement of their students to ensure that these students are informed about their requirements. - 2.
+- 1. programs shall coordinate academic advisement of their students to ensure that these students are informed about their requirements. - 2.
 No degree credit will be earned in co-requisite courses but institutional credit will be awarded. - 3.
 The following grades defined in detail in Board of Regents (BOR) Policy 3.5 are approved for all co-requisite courses:

-Grade Definition

-A, B, C, S Passing course grade

-F, U, or WF Failing course grade

-IP Progress insufficient for completion of the course

-I Academic progress satisfactory, but coursework incomplete

-W Withdrawal without penalty WM Withdrawal without penalty for military service V Student auditing LS course that is not required but taken voluntarily
+Grade Definition A, B, C, S Passing course grade F, U, or WF Failing course grade IP Progress insufficient for completion of the course I Academic progress satisfactory, but coursework incomplete W Withdrawal without penalty WM Withdrawal without penalty for military service V Student auditing LS course that is not required but taken voluntarily

-Rules for Students in Learning Support Programs
+Rules for Students in Programs

-Learning Support Attempts and Exit
+Attempts and Exit

-- A. There are no limits on attempts in co-requisite courses; - B. Students will exit Learning Support by successfully passing the corresponding Area A collegiate-level course; - C. The following requirements apply to those students who have co-requisite requirements: - During each semester of enrollment, a student must first register for required co-requisite courses before being allowed to register for other courses.
+- A. There are no limits on attempts in co-requisite courses; - B. Students will exit by successfully passing the corresponding Area A collegiate-level course; - C. The following requirements apply to those students who have co-requisite requirements: - During each semester of enrollment, a student must first register for required co-requisite courses before being allowed to register for other courses.
 This policy also applies to part-time students.
-Two exceptions are possible: - If two co-requisite areas are required and a student is enrolled in at least one course, a freshman orientation course or physical education or other activity or performance course may be taken that semester instead of one of the required co-requisite courses. - In the event that a required co-requisite course is not available, a student may enroll in a course for degree credit if the student has met the course requirements, subject to the written approval of the president or designee.
+Two exceptions are possible: - If two co-requisite areas are required and a student is enrolled in at least one course, a freshman orientation course or physical education or other activity or performance course may be taken that semester instead of one of the required co-requisite courses. - In the event that a required co-requisite course is not available, a student may enroll in a course for degree credit if the student has met the course requirements, subject to the written approval of the president or designee. - D. Students are required to take the co-requisite course, ENGL 0999, with ENGL 1101 each semester until they complete ENGL 1101 with a grade of C or better.
+Students who place in ENGL 0999 may not withdraw from the co-requisite support class unless they also withdraw from ENGL 1101.
+Students who withdraw from ENGL 1101 are required to enroll in the course and ENGL 0999 in the following term and every subsequent term until a C or higher is earned.